mostafaessayd/Calculator/README.md

  ### Here are the methods used in this project
  - Verify the regularity of the brackets in the operation
  - Verify the validity of the input operation using [DFA](https://www.geeksforgeeks.org/introduction-of-finite-automata/)
  - Calculate the result using priority
- - Keep previous operations and their results in a file

- ### Here is the program running
- - When entering an incorrect operation